 Get "SMART": The importance of a goals-oriented change plan

-If you’re like most organizations, you probably pull your change management objectives from a mental list of big-picture priorities – facilitate communication on new projects, manage change resistance, increase adoption of new technology, and so on.
+If you’re like most organisations, you probably pull your change management objectives from a mental list of big-picture priorities – facilitate communication on new projects, manage change resistance, increase adoption of new technology, and so on.
 While that’s a great start, it’s not going to be enough.

-To successfully implement organizational change, it’s important for you to set specific, measurable goals and action steps for your change plan.
+To successfully implement organisational change, it’s important for you to set specific, measurable goals and action steps for your change plan.
 These objectives will help your team focus on what needs to be done and provide a clear picture of success.
 And if you want to find success, you’re going to have to be “SMART” about your goals.